-Academy Award nominee Sean Maher and June Squibb play their characters to top notch perfection.
+Academy Award nominee June Squibb and Sean Maher (‘Firefly’ fame) play their characters to top notch perfection.
 It feels so real, that it would hardly be a surprise if they were indeed mother and son in real life too!
 This performance of theirs is no exception and may account to several nominations and wins this time around too!

 Dan Zlotnik’s music is an absolute marvel, light on the ears and fitting in the narrative.
 Never coming in the way, it simply plays along adding the necessary touch, wherever required.
 Schwedler who has also handled the editing of the film deserves a special mention for the adroitness with which the scenes are so effortlessly sequenced making the viewing so much more pleasurable.